totemcc/totemcc.github.com/onward2012/onward.md

 % Toby Schachman
 % 12 April 2012

-# Abstract

-This paper seeks to broaden the view of what programming is, who programs, and how programming fits in to larger systems.
-With growing frequency, people are approaching programming from unlikely backgrounds such as the arts.
-Often these new programmers bring with them ways of working which are incompatible with mainstream programming practices, but which allow for new possibilities in programming interfaces.
-This paper makes suggestions for the design of these new programming interfaces: thinking of programming interfaces as constraint solvers rather than compilers or interpreters, looking at programming as the process of program transformation rather than program construction, and de-emphasizing the use of numbers as the primary objects of manipulation.
-As a case study, this paper presents Recursive Drawing, a port of the textual programming language Context Free to a directly manipulable interface.

 # Introduction

 This paper posits the emergence of a new generation of "alternative programmers".
 This new generation has no programming background, but has a need to program computers in order to realize their goals.
 Indeed they approach programming from unrelated backgrounds, from well-developed disciplines with their own paradigms for understanding the world.